Ecodev/graphql-doctrine/README.md

 create and apply generic filters.
 This expose basic SQL-like syntax that should cover most simple cases.

+Filters are structured in an ordered list of groups.
+Each group contains an unordered set of joins and conditions on fields.
+For simple case a single group of a few conditions would probably be enough.
+But the ordered list of group allow more advanced filtering with `OR` logic between a set of conditions.

 In the case of the `Post` class, it would generate [that GraphQL schema](tests/data/PostFilter.graphqls) for filtering, and for sorting it would be [that simpler schema](tests/data/PostSorting.graphqls).